Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Cardinals stats and trends

-- Arizona has four wins against the spread in five games this season.
+- In Arizona's five games this year, it has four wins against the spread.

-- The Cardinals covered the spread in their only game when underdogs by 3.5 points or more.
+- The Cardinals have been underdogs by 3.5 points or more once this year and covered the spread.

-- Arizona's games this year have gone over the point total two times in five opportunities (40%).
+- Arizona's games this season have gone over the point total two times in five opportunities (40%).

 - Arizona is 3-1 against the spread and 4-0 overall when the team notches more than 22.8 points.

-- Arizona is 4-1 against the spread and 5-0 overall when the team amasses more than 298.8 yards.

-- The Cardinals have turned the ball over one more time (5 total) than the Browns have forced a turnover (4) this season.
+- The Cardinals have turned the ball over five times this season, one more turnover than the Browns have forced (4).

 Home and road insights